 - Change the facilitation type to Handshake

-We are hearing that employers would be more likely to participate in a virtual event if it is on a smaller more targeted scale.
+We are hearing that employers will be more likely to participate in a virtual event if it is on a smaller more targeted scale.
 Is this true?

 - Handshake does recommend smaller, industry-focused events.
-In addition, we are hearing from employers that they are interested in these types of interaction as well.
+In addition, we have heard from employers that they are interested in these types of interaction as well.

-Can we support graduate events, volunteer opportunities, and student organisation events through your virtual fair feature?
+Can we support graduate institution events, volunteer opportunities, and student organisation events through your virtual fair feature?

-- Two important notes to keep in mind: the language in the product will be oriented to fairs and we will not be creating specific fair types for graduate, volunteer, or student organisations.
+- Note: the language in the product will be oriented to fairs, and we won't be creating specific fair types for graduate institution, volunteer, or student organisations.